 The iconic uniform has not been without its criticisms however, after many called the ‘Singapore Girl’ marketing concept sexist.
 However, for a uniform that has stood the test of time for over four decades, the airline has no plans to change the concept or their traditional uniforms any time soon.

 No uniform list would be complete without including the stunning offering from Virgin Atlantic.
-The current uniform, was created by British designer of the year, John Rocha in 1999.
+The airlines previous iconic uniform pictured above, was created by British designer of the year, John Rocha in 1999.
 Rocha kept the traditional ‘Virgin Red’ and introduced their classic purple and red neck scarf.
-Initially, the designer decided to do away with Virgins signature red heels.
+Initially, the designer decided to do away with Virgin’s signature red heels.
 Thankfully, after many complaints by crew (and sexually frustrated business passengers) the iconic shoes returned in 2004 when Rocha was once again hired to vamp up the previous design, celebrating the carriers 20th anniversary.
 Although the uniform has been around for over a decade, it still looks as stylish and iconic as it first did back in 1999.

 It is clear from the designs that Westwood has put her stamp on the new pieces, mixing the ornate silhouettes she is famous for with traditional British heritage.
 But for me, as a male crew member and fashion junkie, it is the exquisite re-design of the mens uniform that has won me over.
 The three-piece Saville Row inspired burgundy suit, with innovative fake label detail on the jackets is simply stunning.
 For the girls the scarf has been ditched and the collar has been raised.
 Hour glass designs feature in the new pieces and the infamous red shoes have been redesigned with a non-slip sole for added comfort; well Virgin girls do walk on average 7 miles per flight.